Is Neoprene Waterproof And Is It Safe?

 - More Durable

-- Better insulation factors due to gas bubbles created in the product during the manufacturing process
+- Better heat retention due to gas bubbles created in the product during the manufacturing process

 - Greater resistance to degradation